Some Frequently Asked Questions

 Can I pay by debit/credit card?

-Yes, The Bristol Dropped Kerb Company accepts bank transfers, paypal payments and most debit and credit cards.
+Yes, The Dorset Dropped Kerb Company accepts bank transfers, paypal payments and most debit and credit cards.